marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 ### Text formatting

-Use italics to indicate the title of a long work (like a book, movie, or album) or to emphasize a word.
+Use italics to for the title of a long work (like a book, movie, or album) or to emphasize a word.

 * *Dunston Checks In*
 * Brandon *really* loves *Dunston Checks In*.